• Skip to primary navigation

 • Don’t worry about rolling out a perfect circle.
 A lop-sided circle works just fine.

-• A pizza or pastry wheel is the easiest tool for cutting.
+• A pizza wheel or pastry cutter is the easiest tool for cutting the dough into wedges.

 • This one is really important.
 FREEZE the formed cookies for 15 minutes before baking.
 This will reduce spreading and create fluffier cookies.

-• Remove the rugelach from the baking sheet immediately out of the oven.
-Otherwise, the oozing filling makes the cookie stick to the pan.
+• Remove the rugelach from the baking sheet immediately after adding the raspberry powder and sugar.
+Otherwise, the oozing filling can make the cookies stick to the pan.

 More Chanukah recipes